Southern Arterial Route: Reaction to the Environmental Impact Statement

 South Sydney residents, angered by the proposed Southern Arterial Route, decided to submit their concerns to the Department of Main Roads on the night of the 5th of March 1987.
 The residents claimed the proposed route would cause major access issues to schools, community facilities and shopping arcades for people living on either side of the road system.

 EIS approval and implementation

-On the 23rd of March 1987 the City of Sydney Council sought an urgent briefing on the "proposed Southern Road System", and an extension of time after 3 April 1987 for the Council's EIS submission.
+On 23 March 1987, the City of Sydney Council sought an urgent briefing on the "proposed Southern Road System", and an extension of time after 3 April 1987 for the Council's EIS submission.
 The Save Our Suburbs and UPROAR groups were also invited to address the Council before the briefing.

-On the 26th of May 1987 the City of Sydney Council reiterated a request for "an Inquiry into the Southern Road System under the Environmental Planning and Assessment Act", and request that if the proposal proceeds "serious consideration be given to the alternative Scheme for the Redfern/Waterloo Section of the proposal, prepared by Council Officers."
+On 26 May 1987, the City of Sydney Council reiterated a request for "an Inquiry into the Southern Road System under the Environmental Planning and Assessment Act", and request that if the proposal proceeds "serious consideration be given to the alternative Scheme for the Redfern/Waterloo Section of the proposal, prepared by Council Officers."

 The City of Sydney Council received correspondence from: